Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 Bobby Sands and Che together in Hugo Street, west Belfast, 2009.

-County Antrim Gaelic games mural at Casement Park.
-The central figure is from Fitzpatrick’s ‘Hurling Match
+County Antrim Gaelic games mural at Casement Park, west Belfast.
+The central figure is from Fitzpatrick’s ‘Hurling Match‘

-Che as the face of ’50 Years Of Revolution’ on the so-called “International Wall”, Divis Street, Belfast, 2009.
+Che as the face of ’50 Years Of Revolution’ on the “International Wall”, Divis Street, west Belfast, 2009.

-2009 mural in Kilwilkie, Lurgan, the reproduces Nuada The High King (which was also used for the back and front covers of The Book Of Conquests).
+2009 mural in Kilwilkie, Lurgan, that reproduces Nuada The High King (which was used for the back and front covers of The Book Of Conquests).

-Nuada Reborn by Mo Chara in an alley at the top of the Whiterock Road
+Nuada Reborn by Mo Chara in an alley at the top of the Whiterock Road, west Belfast.

-Fitzpatrick’s Nuada and Sadb along with Haverty’s Limerick Piper on the WBTA depot in King Street, Belfast.
+Fitzpatrick’s Nuada and Sadb along with Haverty’s Limerick Piper on the WBTA depot in King Street, Belfast city centre.
 Painted by a Short Stand artist and Marty Lyons.

 Che says, “Vote for McCann” on the rear of Free Derry Corner.
 Artist unknown.